Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 \begin{proof} Let us prove part~(a) (part~(b) is dual).
 Given an object $E\in\bE$, consider the object $\Phi(E)\in\sK$ and choose an object $L\in\sL$ together with an admissible epimorphism $L\rarrow\Phi(E)$ in~$\sK$.
 By Lemma~\ref{mono-epi-exact-DG-adjunction}(b), the related morphism $\Psi^+(L)\rarrow E$ in an admissible epimorphism in $\sZ^0(\bE)$.
 Finally, we have $\Psi^+(L)\in\sZ^0(\bF)$, because $L\in\sL\subset \sZ^0(\bF^\bec)$.
 So it remains to put $F=\Psi^+(L)$. \end{proof}

-The idea of the following theorem, which is the main result of Section~\ref{finite-resol-dim-secn}, goes back to~\cite[Theorem~7.2.2(a)]{Psemi}, \cite[Theorem~3.2(a)]{PP2}, \cite[Theorem~1.4]{EP}, and~\cite[Proposition~A.5.6]{Pcosh} (see also~\cite[Theorem~5.5]{PS1}).
+The idea of the following theorem, which is the main result of Section~\ref{finite-resol-dim-secn}, goes back to~\cite[Theorem~7.2.2(a)]{Psemi}, \cite[Theorem~3.2(a)]{PP2}, \cite[Theorem~1.4]{EP}, and~\cite[Proposition~A.5.8]{Pcosh} (see also~\cite[Theorem~5.5]{PS1}).
 We use this opportunity to correct a small mistake in the proof of~\cite[Theorem~1.4]{EP} related to the difference between the thick and the full triangulated subcategory in $\sH^0(\bE)$ generated by the totalizations of short exact sequences (i.~e., the adjoining of direct summands).
+The proof of this theorem occupies the rest of Section~\ref{finite-resol-dim-subsecn}.

 \begin{thm} Let $(\bE,\sK)$ be an exact DG\+pair with a weakly idempotent-complete additive category\/~$\sK$.
 Let $(\bF,\sL)$, $(\bG,\sM)\subset(\bE,\sK)$ be two strict exact DG\+subpairs.

 \textup{(a)} Assume that the full subcategory\/ $\sL$ is resolving in the exact category\/ $\sK$ and all the objects of\/ $\sK$ have finite resolution dimensions with respect to\/~$\sL$.
 Then the triangulated functor